remusao/remusao.github.io/posts/decompressing-bz2-files-with-julia.md

 title: Decompressing BZipped Files With Julia
 date: 2014-07-22
 logo: julia
+lang: en
 ---

 I'm currently working with Wikipedia dumps, and to save space, it's a good thing to make scripts that read directly content from (and write results to) BZipped files.

 ## Setup